hiddenswitch/Spellsource/README.md

  2. Download the Spellsource Client from within the launcher and start it.
  3. Enter Quick Play to play against a bot, or Matchmaking to play against a random opponent.

+### Quick Start Python

+The `spellsource` package creates a bridge with the Java-based `Spellsource-Server` engine.
+It provides a direct 1-to-1 mapping with the Java API.

+ 1. Install the Java 8 SDK (JDK) from Oracle's website.
+ 2. `pip install spellsource` to install the latest version of the package.
+ 3. Start a game and play it with the specified bots:

+    ```python
+    from spellsource.context import Context
+    from spellsource.playrandombehaviour import PlayRandomBehaviour

+    with Context() as ctx:
+        game_context = ctx.game.GameContext.fromTwoRandomDecks()
+        behaviour1 = PlayRandomBehaviour()
+        behaviour2 = PlayRandomBehaviour()
+        game_context.getPlayer1().setBehaviour(behaviour1.wrap(ctx))
+        game_context.getPlayer2().setBehaviour(behaviour2.wrap(ctx))
+        game_context.play()
+        assert game_context.updateAndGetGameOver()
+    ```

+Visit [`GameStateValueBehaviour`](spellsource/gamestatevaluebehaviour.py) to see an implementation of a complex AI bot in Python.
+This is a direct port of the Java code.
+Unfortunately, on the Python platform, remoting (accessing the Java engine) in the particular way this bot does is slow.
+To implement more sophisticated bots, consider adding a method to `GameContext` that will extract the exact data, in a binary format, that you need in your Python implementation, to reduce the communication overhead between Java and Python.

 ### Quick Start Contributing Cards

 If you'd like to **contributed or edit cards**, **write new game mechanics** or **improve the server**, follow these instructions to install and run the server: